abohatyrov/softserve-final/README.md

-# SoftServe final project
+# Itfrastructure as Code project
-Final project for SoftServe DevOps Crash Course 2022.
 In this project I have created a simple infrastructure on Google Cloud Platform using terraform.\
 What infrastructure is deployed:
 - VPC network and subnetwork, NAT router